Cre8steveDev/Neon_Postgres_Express_TypeScript_TypeORM_Starter_Kit/README.md

 ## Upcoming Update
 Extend current CLI Tool to allow for more customization letting you choose specific implementations based on your project needs.

-Working on a Vscode extension to boost productivity while  working on features - cutting down on time sorting through documentation.
+Working on a Vscode snippets extension to boost productivity while  working on features - cutting down on time sorting through documentation.

 ## Contributing